vladcranga/ecommerce-game/README.md

 # 🎮 Fantasy Ecommerce Store

 A unique e-commerce platform that combines traditional online shopping with gaming elements.
-This project showcases a full-stack application where users can earn points, complete quests, and purchase virtual items in a fantasy-themed environment.
+This project showcases a full-stack web application where users can play minigames, earn coins, and purchase virtual items in a fantasy-themed environment.

 <div align="center">
   <img src="./client/src/assets/index_page.png" alt="The Index Page"/>